-2015 was a year of intense activity for the IGD Group: in terms of operations and asset management of note is the inauguration of the new Cloûi retail park in Chioggia (VE) in May (the retail park comprises a mall and a hypermarket); restyling was also completed at two of the Group's important centers, namely Centro Sarca in Milan and Centro Borgo in Bologna (in both instances extensive work was done on both the exteriors and interiors of the centers), as was the remodeling of the La Torre Shopping Center in Palermo (with the introduction of a multi-screen cinema and optimization of the food court); of note, lastly, was the sale in May of the real estate complex on Via Rizzoli, in the historic heart of Bologna, for approximately $\notin 29$ million (about 6% higher than the asset's book value at 30 June 2014).

-The purchase by IGD at the end of December of the Puntadiferro mall in Forîl through a vehicle company for $\in$ 125 million was also of great strategic importance.
+inauguration of the new Clodi retail park in Chioggia (VE) in May (the retail park comprises a mall and a hypermarket); restyling was also completed at two of the Group's important centers, namely Centro Sarca in Milan and Centro Borgo in Bologna (in both instances extensive work was done on both the exteriors and interiors of the centers), as was the remodeling of the La Torre Shopping Center in Palermo (with the introduction of a multi-screen cinema and optimization of the food court); of note, lastly, was the sale in May of the real estate complex on Via Rizzoli, in the historic heart of Bologna, for approximately €29 million (about 6% higher than the asset's book value at 30 June 2014).
+The purchase by IGD at the end of December of the Puntadiferro mall in Forlì through a vehicle company for €125 million was also of great strategic importance.
 The performance of this 97 unit mall which recorded almost 5 million footfalls in 2015, has an occupancy of 100%, as well as an excellent tenant and merchandising mix, guaranteed by the presence, among other tenants, of primary international retailers, is extremely significant for the Group.
-The mall is also located in an area that is strategic as the Group owns and manages several shopping centers in nearby cities.